 Financial Aid Appeals

-Sometimes after you receive your financial aid package, you and/or your family may experience an unexpected change to your financial situation.
-In these circumstances, you may appeal for a re-evaluation of your financial aid award package.
-All special circumstances requests must be approved by the Financial Aid Appeals Committee, and appeals are processed only when an initial award letter is issued and all additional documents are received.
+Sometimes after you receive your financial aid offer, you and/or your family may experience an unexpected change to your financial situation.
+In these circumstances, you may appeal for a re-evaluation of your financial aid.
+All special circumstances requests must be approved by the Financial Aid Appeals Committee, and appeals are processed only when an initial aid offer is issued and all additional documents are received.

 Examples that constitute a Special Circumstance:

 - Loss or reduction of employment, wages or unemployment compensation

 - Additional costs incurred as a result of a student's disability

 - Excessive medical or dental expenses not covered by insurance which exceed 7.5 percent of the family's or student's adjusted gross income

 - Divorce or separation of parents (this may result in the need for a Noncustodial Parent CSS Profile)